-Speedway Kroger Bakery, deli closed due to rodent activity
+Speedway Kroger bakery, deli closed due to rodent activity

 The Kroger located at 5718 Crawfordsville Road was inspected on Thursday after a complaint of rodent activity.

-According to the Marion County Public Health Department, inspectors found mouse droppings in three of the store aisles, as the bakery and deli.
+According to the Marion County Public Health Department, inspectors found mouse droppings in many of the store aisles, as well as the bakery and deli.

 The areas were then closed by the inspector for proper sanitation.
 Those areas will remain closed until they can be inspected again, which is set to happen on April 20th.
 The rest of the store will remain operational.